Azure-Samples/jenkins-terraform-azure-example/README.md

 cat /var/jenkins_home/secrets/initialAdminPassword
 ```

-Log into Jenkins by navigating to <aci_FQDN>:8080 & do the following:
+Log into Jenkins by navigating to <aci_FQDN>:8080 and do the following:

-- Enter the admin password
+- Enter the Admin password

     ![Login](docs/images/run-jenkins-to-aci-001.png)